UW-CTRL/AA548-spr2024/bite-size-notes/week-1-3-learning-Lyapunov-functions.md

 ### When an explicit form of the dynamical system (or a good enough simulator) is given:
 In this case, we can either estimate a form of the candidate Lyapunov function by exploiting properties of the known dynamics (model-based approaches) or propose a candidate Lyapunov function and penalize it by looking at samples of the dynamics that violate it (sampling-based approaches)
 #### Model-based approaches [2]
 If the given non-linear dynamics are polynomial in the non-linearity, this property can be exploited by linear programming.
-Recall
+For such systems, we can typically propose a candidate Lyapunov function that is polynomial in the state variables, which is affine in the state variables.
+The derivative of this function will be equally affine in all the polynomical coefficients, which can then be solved for by establishing a LMI and solving using sum of squares (SOS).
+As an example proposed in [2]:
+$Consider the following dynamical system:
+\dot{x_1} =
+$
 #### Sampling-based approaches
 ### When a dataset of observations from the dyanmical system is given (an explicit form of the dynamical system is not available)
 #### Monte-Carlo based sampling